Run a new Machine

 Copy a local file into the Machine file system

---file-local /path/inside/machine=local/path
+fly machine run . --file-local /path/inside/machine=local/path

-Make a secret into a file instead of an env var
+Make a secret available in a file

-You can configure a Machine to store secret values in the form of a file, rather than an environment variable.
-Encode the data in Base64 format and put it into an app secret with fly secrets set.
+Encode the data in Base64 format and put it into an app secret with fly secrets set or fly secrets import.
 Use the --stage flag to prevent flyctl from initiating a deployment once the secret is registered.

 fly secrets set \